-What Can a Handyman Do in Medina in Medina County, Ohio?
+What Can a Handyman Do Without a License in Medina in Medina County, Ohio?

 In Ohio, most “handyman / home improvement” work is not licensed at the state level unless it falls into a state-licensed specialty trade (electrical, plumbing, HVAC/refrigeration, hydronics, or fire protection).
 Ohio does not have a single statewide “handyman license” or a universal dollar-threshold exemption; instead, licensing hinges on the type of work (trade scope) and local building-permit rules.
 In Medina, you should expect local registration/permits through the Building Department for regulated work even if you are not state-licensed.